In The News

 Tag Archives: Assisted Living

 Free Webinar When: Thursday, July 31, 2014 2:00 – 3:00 PM EDT How good is assisted living?
 To a great extent, it depends on what state you’re in, as assisted living standards are dependent upon state law.
-This presentation will … Continue reading
+This presentation included … Continue reading

 In this short article for California Healthline, NSCLC’s Eric Carlson writes, “California’s assisted living system is decades out of date.
 As a result, the state’s assisted living residents — elderly and generally vulnerable — are increasingly at risk from substandard … Continue reading